Feature Descriptions

 CHIRP

-CHIRP is freely available software for programming handheld radios from your computer.
-CHIRP runs on Windows, MacOS, and Linux and supports dozens of radios.
-If CHIRP supports the radio, we mark this feature yes.
+The freely available CHIRP software programs handheld radios from your computer.
+CHIRP runs on Windows, MacOS, and Linux and supports many radios from dozens of brands.
+If CHIRP supports the radio, I mark this feature yes.

 Cross band repeater